Plot graph of direct species associations.

 a plot of species associations after accounting for the effect of all other species, positive/negative are blue/pink.

-The matrix of node positions (P
+The matrix of node positions (P) is returned silently.

 See also

-, cgr
+gplot, cgr

 Examples